Skip to main content

 return_typeRequiredStringThe return type of the procedure

-statementRequiredString See here for a definition of statementSpecifies the JavaScript/Java/Python/SQL code used to create the procedure's source code
+statementRequiredString See here for a definition of statementSpecifies the JavaScript/Java/Python/SQL code used to create the procedure with either raw code or a file path using !dataops.include, with the file located either in the $CI_PROJECT_DIR or in the directory where the YAML configuration file is located

 argumentsOptionalObject.
 See here for a definition of argumentList of the arguments for the procedure